JodaOrg/joda-money/README.md

   BigMoney moneyCalc = money.toBigMoney();
 ```

-Users are reminded that this software, like all open source software, is <a href="license.html">provided</a>
+Users are reminded that this software, like all open source software, is provided
 on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.

 Joda-Money is licensed under the business-friendly [Apache 2.0 licence](https://github.com/JodaOrg/joda-money/blob/master/LICENSE.txt).